two-hundred/celerity-docs/docs/auth/signature-v1.md

 # Celerity Signature v1

-Celerity Signature v1 can be used to authenticate with Celerity components that provide HTTP APIs such as the [Build Engine API](/build-engine/docs/intro) and the [Workflow Runtime](/workflow-runtime/docs/intro).
+Celerity Signature v1 can be used to authenticate with Celerity components that provide HTTP APIs such as the [Deploy Engine API](/deploy-engine/docs/intro) and the [Workflow Runtime](/workflow-runtime/docs/intro).

 ## Specification